 Stephenie Schwartz Bailey

-Stephenie Schwartz Bailey is responsible for developing and coordinating CCAHA’s education programs and conferences, bringing preservation training to cultural heritage professionals in the Mid-Atlantic region and nationwide.
-She assists institutions in the development and presentation of on-site preventive conservation training and teaches workshops on the care and handling of paper artifacts.
+Stephenie Schwartz Bailey is responsible for connecting CCAHA's virtual and in-person audiences to engaging educational programs, tours, and written resources, bringing preservation awareness to cultural heritage professionals in the Mid-Atlantic region, nationwide, and internationally.
+She develops and plans preventive conservation training and teaches workshops on the care and handling of paper artifacts.

-Stephenie first joined the staff of CCAHA as a housing and framing conservation technician.
-Previously, she worked as an archival assistant at the Revs Institute for Automotive Research and at Dumbarton Oaks Research Library and Collection; as an assistant to the curator at the National Gallery of Art; and as a conservation intern at the Art Institute of Chicago and the Rockford Art Museum.
+Stephenie first joined the staff of CCAHA as a housing and framing conservation technician in 2009.
+Previously, she worked as an archival assistant at the Revs Institute for Automotive Research and Historical Study of Stanford University and at Dumbarton Oaks Research Library and Collection; as an assistant to the curator at the National Gallery of Art; and as a conservation intern at the Art Institute of Chicago and the Rockford Art Museum.
 She served as an adjunct professor of Renaissance to Modern Art History at Florida SouthWestern State College.
-Stephenie received a MA in Art History from George Washington University and a BA in Art History from Beloit College.
+Stephenie received a MA in Art History from The George Washington University and a BA in Art History from Beloit College.
+She serves on the Board of the Nether Providence Historical Society and in 2021 will complete a certificate in Historic Preservation from Bucks County Community College.